stfc/cloud-docs/source/faqs.rst

 ##################################################
 How do I get support for the STFC cloud?
 ##################################################
-E-mail the Cloud support team on  cloud-support@helpdesk.gridpp.rl.ac.uk , cloud-support@gridpp.rl.ac.uk.
+E-mail the Cloud support team on  cloud-support@gridpp.rl.ac.uk , cloud-support@gridpp.rl.ac.uk.
 There is no telephone support number at this time.

 ##########################################
 How do I get access to the cloud?
 ##########################################
-Contact the Cloud support team on cloud-support@helpdesk.gridpp.rl.ac.uk for a user logon account and a default project.
+Contact the Cloud support team on cloud-support@gridpp.rl.ac.uk for a user logon account and a default project.
 Once you have these, you can connect using http://openstack.stfc.ac.uk (for advanced users),or https://cloud.stfc.ac.uk for a more basic user interface.

 ##########################################################